About croup

 - Cough or sneeze into a tissue or your elbows.

-Because croup can sometimes be caused by the influenza virus, flu immunisation might reduce the chance of your child developing croup.
-It’s recommended that all children over six months be immunised against flu every year.
-If you want your child immunised against flu, talk to your GP.
+Croup can sometimes be caused by an influenza virus, so flu immunisation might reduce the chance of your child developing croup.
+It’s recommended that all children over 6 months be immunised against flu every year.